 Pouring Boiling Water Down the Kitchen Sink

-There are a few DIY methods you can resort to, like using a plunger or drain snake to remove clogs.
-Or avoid disposing of grease and oil down the sink to prevent blockage.
+You can resort to a few DIY methods, like using a plunger or drain snake to remove clogs.
+You can also avoid disposing of grease and oil down the sink to prevent blockage.

 So, please book an appointment with us today!